 § 975.
 Reporting

 (a) Each urban retail water supplier shall submit to the Board, no later than January 1, 2024, and by January 1 every year thereafter, the report required by Water Code section 10609.24.
-The report shall reflect the conditions of the previous state fiscal year.
+The report shall reflect the conditions of the previous state fiscal year, except as specified in subdivision (b).

-(b) No later than January 1, 2025, and by January 1 every year thereafter, each urban retail water supplier shall submit to the Board, on a form provided by the Board, the supplier’s urban water use objective calculated pursuant to section 966 along with relevant and supporting data.
-Relevant and supporting data include:
+(b) No later than January 1, 2025, and by January 1 every year thereafter, each urban retail water supplier shall submit to the Board, on a machine-readable form provided by the Board, the supplier’s urban water use objective calculated pursuant to section 966 along with relevant and supporting data.
+Relevant and supporting data shall reflect the previous state fiscal year’s conditions, unless approved pursuant to section 967(e) or 968(i), and shall include:

 (1) For the residential indoor water use budget described in section 967, the following parameters: